duckduckgo/duckduckgo-help-pages/_docs/desktop/firefox.md

 > <a class="btn" href="/mobile/firefox-android">Did you mean Firefox Mobile instead?</a>

-<h2>Installing our add-on (recommended):</h2>
+<h2>Installing our add-on:</h2>
 <ul>
     <li>
         <a href="https://addons.mozilla.org/firefox/addon/duckduckgo-for-firefox/">DuckDuckGo Privacy Essentials add-on:</a>
-        Changes your browser search engine to DuckDuckGo, along with other goodies
+        Changes your browser search engine to DuckDuckGo Search, along with other privacy benefits such as tracker blocking, encrypted website connections (where possible) and a privacy grade for each site you visit.
     </li>
 </ul>